C0D0/C0D0/README.md

 - 👀 I’m interested in Networks , DevOps , Web dev, Ctf ...
 - 🌱 I’m currently learning Php, Symfony, Docker, Angular, .net
 - 💞️ I’m looking to collaborate on various projects.
-- 📫 How to reach me ... : In Real Life
+- 📫 How to reach me ... : In Real Life , most of the time I am reaching you :)
-- 🙄 Les espions on vous voit
+- 🙄 I can see you spies

 <!---
 C0D0/C0D0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.